alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 Like other GOV.UK content, flexible pages will need to be drafted, reviewed, previewed and published.
 These mechanisms will need to be included as part of the publishing interface.

-If flexible pages are successful there may eventually be a lot of them on GOV.UK.
-This could lead to difficulties with managing and navigating them in publishing interfaces, as they would all be of the same type.
-For example, if flexible pages were used to create world location pages, there would be nothing to differentiate them from other flexible pages.

-There should be a way of tagging flexible pages in the publishing interface to provide a way to navigate and filter them.
-Tags will be added as the work progresses, but initial tags should be created for:

-- the page type we choose for MVP e.g. “name of page type”
-- unique or custom pages created to respond to world events (such as coronavirus) e.g. “custom page”

-Initially the creation of new tags will be handled by developers but eventually this should be handled by those with a specific publishing permission level such as content leads.
-Schema name and document type are two separate fields in content items, so a tag could be used in place of one of these fields.

 #### Reusable content

 It might be that flexible pages are used to create a group of pages, with a requirement that they link to each other with a common navigation menu or share other elements.
 In this situation it would be helpful if there was a mechanism for managing this, other than having to manually update every page in the group when a new page is added.
 It is possible that the Content Block Manager may be of use here.